 5. Now click “Change projection mode” and then choose one of the below options:

-Duplicate You’ll see the same things on both screens.
+Duplicate: You’ll see the same things on both screens in Windows 10.
 Extend (default) You'll see everything spread over both screens, and you can drag and move items between the two.
 Second screen only You’ll see everything on the connected screen.
 Your other screen will be blank.